-\section{Quantum Groups and Crystals}
+\section{Quantum groups and crystals}

-\subsection{Quantum Groups}
+\subsection{Quantum groups}

 We begin by setting some notation and recalling some preliminary results.
-The following well known constructions of general quantum groups can be seen in Kashiwara's paper \cite{K3} and in Jantzen's book \cite[p.~51]{J}, or for a more detailed account, see Lusztig's book \cite{L1}. \\
+The following constructions of quantum groups can be seen in Kashiwara's paper \cite{K3} and in Jantzen's book \cite[p.~51]{J}, or for a more detailed account, see Lusztig's book \cite{L1}. \\